Skip to content

 HTTP File System (httpfs)

-The httpfs extension extends the Kùzu file system by allowing reading from/writing to files hosted on remote file systems.
-Over plain HTTP(S) the extension only supports reading files.
-When using object storage via the S3 API, the extension supports reading, writing and globbing files.
+Over plain HTTP(S), the extension only supports reading files.
+When using object storage via the S3 or GCS API, the extension supports reading, writing and globbing files.
+See the subsections below for more details.

 Usage

-httpfs is an official extension developed and maintained by Kùzu.
+httpfs is an official extension developed and maintained by Kuzu.
 It can be installed and loaded using the following commands:

 INSTALL httpfs;